dominickjay/dominickjay.com/src/content/writing/replace-gsap-wth-scroll-animations.md

     <p>There's some CSS properties used in this demo and in the featured Codepen that are experimental technologies - check your browser support for <a href="animation-range> <a href="https://caniuse.com/?search=animation-timeline">animation-timeline</a> and <a href="https://caniuse.com/?search=view-timeline-name">view-timeline-name</a> before venturing further and thinking I've broken something.
 I'm in <i>no</i> means an expert at this here, but I think I got it right!</p>
 </div>

-I was interested in picking up some new CSS tricks, and there’s been a lot of talk recently about scroll driven animations.
-Feeling inspired during a weekend away, I dug around on Codepen for some and came across this pen from [Ryan Mulligan](https://ryanmulligan.dev/) (hexagoncircle).

 <p class="codepen" data-height="600" data-theme-id="light" data-default-tab="result" data-slug-hash="gOPMwvd" data-user="hexagoncircle" style="height: 600px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/hexagoncircle/pen/gOPMwvd">
   ScrollTrigger - Highlight Text</a> by Ryan Mulligan (<a href="https://codepen.io/hexagoncircle">@hexagoncircle</a>)